Key Trump task force must work remotely after positive COVID-19 test

-A critical White House unit that is getting, shipping and distributing goods to fight the spread of the coronavirus has been ordered to vacate its war room and begin working remotely after a "partner" of the group tested positive for COVID-19, according to an email that Federal Emergency Management Agency officials sent to staff members late Monday night.
+A critical White House unit that is getting, shipping and distributing goods to fight the spread of the coronavirus has been ordered to vacate its war room and begin working remotely after a "partner" of the group tested positive for COVID-19, according to an email the Federal Emergency Management Agency sent to staff members late Monday.

 "Until further notice, all personnel in the Supply Chain Resilience task force" on a particular floor of one of FEMA's buildings "and the FEMA Conference Center are required to telework," according to an email obtained by NBC News and confirmed by a FEMA official.
 The message was sent to FEMA headquarters staff at 11:17 p.m.
 ET Monday.

+Watch an NBC News special report, "Coronavirus Pandemic,” tonight at 10 ET on NBC, MSNBC and NBC News NOW.

-The "Conference Center" is a war room set up in the FEMA complex in Washington where Admiral John Polowczyk's supply chain unit, a sub-task force within Vice President Mike Pence's larger task force that has gotten particular attention from presidential son-in-law Jared Kushner, works to find and allocate personal protective equipment and other materials needed to combat the spread of coronavirus.
+The "Conference Center" is a war room set up in the FEMA complex in Washington where Navy Rear Adm.
+John Polowczyk's supply chain unit, a sub-task force within Vice President Mike Pence's larger task force that has gotten particular attention from presidential son-in-law Jared Kushner, works to find and allocate personal protective equipment and other materials to combat the spread of the coronavirus.

 Polowczyk and members of his unit were listed as recipients of the email.